 – Avoid prolonged standing.

-– Avoid: margarine, mayonnaise, fried foods, cooking oils and fats, salad oils, peanut butters and all nut butters with added oils and fats.
+– Avoid margarine, mayonnaise, fried foods, cooking oils and fats, salad oils, peanut butter and any nut butter with added oils and fats.
 Studies have indicated that the more free fats people consume, the greater their likelihood of having an increased risk of blood clotting.

 – Consume foods high in antioxidants as they reduce blood clotting by the effect they have on platelets.
 Antioxidants are found especially in fresh fruits and raw vegetables.

 – Ajoene, a compound released from Allicin when garlic is crushed or chopped prevents blood clotting.

 – Rutin (500mg) 1 or 2 a day as Rutin (vitamin P) is the most important vitamin for vain health.
 It is also very helpful in haemorrhoids.

 – Use Venaforce (Horse chestnut) caps internally.
 Venaforce contains the extract of fresh Horse chestnut (Aesculus hippocastanum) seeds.
 Horse chestnut is probably the most popular herb used in the treatment of varicose veins but it is also useful in DVT.
 This herb contains aescin which has anti-inflammatory properties, improves blood circulation in the veins, and strengthens walls of blood vessels.

 – Externally use Venagel which contains the extract of fresh Horse chestnut (Aesculus hippocastanum) seeds.
 Horse chestnut extracts are commonly associated with the treatment of varicose veins.
 However, Horse chestnut extracts in gels are soothing, providing a cooling relief to legs that feel weary, heavy and uncomfortable – fantastic after a night out or a day’s shopping.
 It is also useful for long journeys (especially by plane), during hot weather and can be used during pregnancy.